PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Expanded main to include popup tests, theme tests, ability to hide tabs
 * Grab parameter for Text Element, Column Element
 * Added tclversion_detailed to get the detailed tkinter version
 * All themes changed the progress bar definition that had a "DEFAULT" indicator.
-New constant DEFAULT_PROGRESS_BAR_COMPUTE indicates the other theme colors should be used to create the progess bar colors.
+New constant DEFAULT_PROGRESS_BAR_COMPUTE indicates the other theme colors should be used to create the progress bar colors.
 * Added expand_x and expand_y parameters to Columns
 * Fix for Calendar Button.
 Still needs to be fixed for read_all_windows
 * Force focus when no-titlebar window.
 Needed for Raspberry Pi